Agatha Harkness: "Avengers Disassembled"

-Wanda, again having no memory of her children, angrily confronted Agatha about their existence.
-Nick Fury of S.H.I.E.L.D. found what appeared to be Agatha's corpse in her home and concluded that Agatha had been dead for a long time.
-Some time later, a partially amnesiac Wanda tells Clint Barton she is under the care of her "Aunt Agatha" in a small apartment.
+Wanda, again having no memory of her children, angrily confronted Harkness about their existence.
+Nick Fury of S.H.I.E.L.D. found what appeared to be Harkness's corpse in her home and concluded that Harkness had been dead for a long time.
+Some time later, a partially amnesiac Wanda tells Clint Barton she is under the care of her "Aunt Harkness" in a small apartment.
 However, this version of Wanda was later revealed to be a Doombot that replaced the real Wanda at some point.

 Ghost life

-Agatha has since made her presence known in the New Multiverse as a ghost.
+Harkness has since made her presence known in the New Multiverse as a ghost.
 She appears to Wanda and confirms her death at the hands of her protégé.
 She also concurrently serves as the omniscient narrator of Vision's ongoing solo title, having induced precognitive visions through an arcane ritual involving the murder of Ebony at some undetermined point before her death.
-Agatha fights alongside Wanda and the spirit of her biological mother Natalya Maximoff against a physical manifestation of Chaos which is attempting to destroy witchcraft.
+Harkness fights alongside Wanda and the spirit of her biological mother Natalya Maximoff against a physical manifestation of Chaos which is attempting to destroy witchcraft.
 The two spirits channel their magic through Wanda and, after Quicksilver is summoned, they manage to defeat the being once and for all although this has gravely wounded Order, the Goddess of Witchcraft.
-Natalya sacrifices herself to restore Order and, in doing so, also returns Agatha to life.
-Despite noting that her and Wanda's paths are intertwined, Agatha chooses to have some time to herself to enjoy being alive again.
+Natalya sacrifices herself to restore Order and, in doing so, also returns Harkness to life.
+Despite noting that her and Wanda's paths are intertwined, Harkness chooses to have some time to herself to enjoy being alive again.